Codelessly/ResponsiveFramework/README.md

 ## Legacy ReadMe (v0.2.0 and below)

 ### ResponsiveWrapper Migration
 The legacy ResponsiveWrapper combined multiple features into one widget.
 This made it difficult to use at times when custom behavior was required.
-The updated V1 implementation separates each feature into its own widget and is now more modular.
+The updated V1 implementation separates each feature into its own widget.

-Responsive Framework v1 introduces some new widgets:
+Responsive Framework v1 introduces some new widgets as well:

 - ResponsiveScaledBox
 - MaxWidthBox